Share this recipe:

 • 1½ lbs. skinless, boneless salmon fillet, cut into 2" pieces

-• ½ each red, green, yellow, and orange bell pepper, cut into 2" pieces
+• ½ each red, green, yellow, and orange peppers, cut into 2" pieces

 • 1 large red onion, cut into 2" pieces